 For many, the flip-side to more permissive drug laws is adequate secondary and tertiary prevention; that is, prevention for people who already use.
 Throughout the Czech Republic, there is a large network of these services: mostly non-governmental, outpatient consulting and treatment, residential follow-up care, substitution programmes, street work, etc. Languages spoken in the various institutions will vary, though most often there is English.
 One such organisation is Drop In Prague (www.dropin.cz), which offers programmes, counselling, needle exchange, foodstuffs, HIV and hepatitis tests, substitution programmes, administering methadone in the form of Subutex, a centre for follow-up care, a centre for families, and a street work programme.

-Numbers were recently modified by the government regulation, but they were canceled by the Constitutional Court.
-The Supreme Court press agent, Petr Knötig, pointed out that the figures are only indicative and it is always necessary to take into account other circumstances of the case.
+The government regulation recently modified numbers, but the Constitutional Court cancelled them.
+The Supreme Court press agent, Petr Knötig, pointed out that the figures are only indicative, and it is always necessary to take into account other circumstances of the case.

-For example, for meth, ‘more than a small amount’ is now, by the unifying opinion of the Supreme Court, the amount of 1.5 grams of the drug, as is also the case for heroin.
+For example, for meth, ‘more than a small amount’ is now, by the unifying opinion of the Supreme Court, the amount of 1.5 grams of the drug, as is also the heroin case.
 For cocaine, the amount is determined as more than one gram.
-For marijuana this amount was determined by judges to be 10g of dry weight.
+For marijuana, this amount was determined by judges to be 10g of dry weight.

 It is a stricter standard than the earlier government regulation.
 The number of juvenile users and bulk plantations is growing.

 “Primarily, the Vietnamese ethnic minority is involved in this criminal activity.
 The increase in the number of detected plantations and the quality of marijuana produced since 2007 is strictly alarming,” wrote the judges.